tevador/RandomX/doc/specs.md

 In order to allow PoW verification with a lower amount of memory, the Dataset is constructed in two steps using an intermediate structure called the "Cache", which can be used to calculate Dataset items on the fly.

 The whole Dataset is constructed from the key value `K`, which is an input parameter of RandomX.
-The whole Dataset needs to be recalculated everytime the key value changes.
+The whole Dataset needs to be recalculated every time the key value changes.
 Fig. 7.1 shows the process of Dataset construction.
 Note: the maximum supported length of `K` is 60 bytes.
 Using a longer key results in implementation-defined behavior.

 *Figure 7.1 - Dataset construction*